nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Amigos finds no friend with the given name.
+Amigos finds no friend with the given name or index.
     * 2a1.
 Amigos requests user to check input and reenter.
     * 2a2.
 User corrects command (if desired), and keys in edited command.